learn2gether/learn2gether.github.io/_posts/2018-02-01-Credit-Default-Analysis.md

-The result of the analysis of minor derogatory report is quite similar with the major derogatory report.
-Thus, the bank also should re-evaluate customers if they have minor derogatory report as well.
+<div style="text-align: justify"> The result of the analysis of minor derogatory report is quite similar with the major derogatory report.
+Thus, the bank also should re-evaluate customers if they have minor derogatory report as well. </div>

 ## Income: Monthly income (divided by 10,000)